Book Review: Misbehaving by Richard H. Thaler

 Mental Accounting

 The second part of the book concentrates on what behavioural economists refer to as ‘mental accounting’ although Richard started off referring to it as ‘psychological accounting’.
-Richard firstly looks at Opportunity Cost Theory and concludes that while Econs take decisions by analysing all possible alternatives, in reality, humans cannot compute infinite alternatives and, at most, they will select a couple to choose from.
+Richard first examines Opportunity Cost Theory and concludes that, while Econs make decisions by analysing all possible alternatives, in reality, humans cannot compute an infinite number of alternatives and, at most, will select a couple to choose from.

 Humans don’t just think in terms of number and utility maximisation, but also take into account the perceived quality of the deal.
 Transaction utility explains why people sometimes never buy something that would give them great memories for a lifetime.
-Because, irrationally, they feel it’s not a good deal and they don’t want to live with the feeling of having overpaid.
-On the other hand, we often buy stuff that we won’t even use because we feel it’s a great bargain.
-This is the reason why shops always fake sales: to give people the feeling they are getting a bargain.
-Econs instead would never experience transaction utility.
+Because, irrationally, they feel it’s not a good deal, and they don’t want to live with the feeling of having overpaid.
+On the other hand, we often buy things we won’t even use because we feel they’re a great bargain.
+This is why shops always run fake sales: to give people the feeling they are getting a bargain.
+Econs, instead, would never experience transaction utility.

 Placebo Effect

-Over the next part of the book Richard continues on his attack of the weaknesses of economic theories with comes up with more examples and proofs that humans are not rational decision-makers.
+In the next part of the book, Richard continues his attack on the weaknesses of economic theories, offering more examples and proofs that humans are not rational decision-makers.

-Richard also tackles what he refers to the field where the “homo economicus” was strongest and most entrenched, the financial markets.
+Richard also tackles what he refers to as the field where the “homo economicus” was strongest and most entrenched, the financial markets.
 With all the big banks and all the money at stake, financial markets had to be efficient.
-So if psychology and behaviour finance could prove financial markets to be irrational, then the evidence could not be ignored anymore.
+So if psychology and behavioural finance could prove that financial markets are irrational, then the evidence could no longer be ignored.
 And he provides plenty of examples to show how irrational financial markets are.

-The book then enters into the present day and explores how behavioural economics is impacting all of our lives and entertainment.
-Richard covers off two popular game shows, Deal or No Deal and Golden Balls, and explores the psychological experiment behind the two shows.
-Both shows demonstrate the irrational behaviour of humans and bring behavioural economics to life.
+The book then moves to the present day and explores how behavioural economics is affecting our lives and entertainment.
+Richard covers two popular game shows, Deal or No Deal and Golden Balls, and explores the psychological experiment behind the two shows.
+Both shows demonstrate human irrationality and bring behavioural economics to life.

 Keep up to date with the latest news from Vision One.